hxinen/cP-Starter-Light/README.md

 A couple things before you start.
 First, identify the type of role that best suits your needs in order to complete the installation.
 Secondly, cP Starter is compatible to **cPanel & WHM 56 or later**.

 1. Download and extract the files
+2. Rename cP-Starter-Light to anything you want, if you prefer since I've fixed the paths of the files.

-2. Place the extracted files in a new folder called cP_Starter_Light and upload them in the following directory:
+3. Place the extracted files in a new folder called cP_Starter_Light (or to anything you want) and upload them in the following directory:
 *(Note: if the directory folders do not exist, create them in the right order)*

     - **Server**: